 When parishes wish to make changes to their church buildings, contents or churchyards, they are required to obtain the necessary permissions for works.
 Parishes can request permission through an online application via the Church of England's Online Faculty System (OFS), a web-based application portal.

 Where applications are submitted for faculty permission, they will be considered by the Lichfield Diocesan Advisory Committee (DAC) at one of its regular meetings – please note the agenda closing dates (submission dates) for these meetings.
-List B and Additional Matter applications (Archdeacon's permission), also made online, are administered on a rolling programme rather than through the meeting schedule.
+List B and Additional Matter applications, for more minor works, are also made online but are administered on a rolling programme rather than through the meeting schedule.